uilicious/uilicious-docs-v3/README.md

 ---
 # Write a short description about the page.
 This will be displayed on google search results.
-description: Learn what are the basics of UIlicious.
+description: Learn how to use UIlicious with this quickstart guide.
 ---

 # What is UIlicious?